 In connection with the Arrangement, the Company acquired MLC I in exchange for the issuance to an affiliate of BC Partners Advisors L.P. ("BC Partners") of 3,292,952 common shares of the Company (411,619 common shares after giving effect to the share consolidation completed on December 3, 2019.
-See Note 5 "Shareholders Equity").
+See Note 6 "Shareholders Equity").
 In connection with the Arrangement, MLC I acquired approximately \$16.0 million of primarily U.S.-based diversified senior secured loans.

-Also in connection with the closing of the Arrangement, MLC I directly acquired \$7.3 million and CAD\$5.1 million of loans sourced from BC Partners, which loans also formed part of the Company's initial seed portfolio.
+Also in connection with the closing of the Arrangement, the Company directly acquired \$7.3 million and CAD\$5.1 million of loans sourced from BC Partners, which loans also formed part of the Company's initial seed portfolio.

 On November 20, 2018, the Company entered into a servicing agreement (the "Servicing Agreement") with BC Partners.
 Under the terms of the Servicing Agreement, BC Partners as servicing agent (the "Servicing Agent") performs, or oversees the performance of, the administrative services necessary for the operation of the Company, including, without limitation: (i) provision of office facilities, equipment, clerical, bookkeeping, compliance and recordkeeping services and such other administrative services as the Servicing Agent, subject to review by the Board, shall from time to time determine to be necessary or useful to perform its obligations under the Servicing Agent and (ii) on behalf of the Company, conducting relations with custodians, depositories, transfer agents, dividend disbursing agents, other shareholder servicing agents, accountants, attorneys, underwriters, brokers and dealers, corporate fiduciaries, insurers, banks and such other persons in any such other capacity deemed to be necessary or desirable.
 The Servicing Agent is authorized to enter into sub-administration agreements as the Servicing Agent determines necessary in order to carry out the administrative services.
 The Company pays fees to BC Partners at amounts to be agreed by the parties for services performed for it pursuant to the terms of the Servicing Agreement.
-For the year ended December 31, 2019, the Company incurred costs reimbursable to the Servicing Agent of \$141 (2018 - \$0) for an allocable portion of the compensation paid by the Servicing Agent (or its affiliates) to the Company's Chief Financial Officer and its respective staffs (based on a percentage of time such individuals devote, on an estimated basis, to the business affairs of the Company and out-of-pocket expenses.
-As at December 31, 2019, operating expenses of \$18 (2018 - \$0) paid by BC Partners on behalf of the Company were reimbursable to BC Partners.
+For the three months ended March 31, 2020, the Company incurred costs reimbursable to the Servicing Agent of \$148 (2019 - \$0) for an allocable portion of the compensation paid by the Servicing Agent (or its affiliates) to the Company's Chief Financial Officer and its respective staffs (based on a percentage of time such individuals devote, on an estimated basis, to the business affairs of the Company) and out-of-pocket expenses.
+As at March 31, 2020, operating expenses of \$155 (2019 - \$18) paid by BC Partners on behalf of the Company were reimbursable to BC Partners and were offset against amounts due from BC Partners.